 ECSS-Q-ST-30-11_0140084

-Unless specified in the procurement specification, the minimum insulation test voltage applied shall be 500 V. For operating voltages greater than 200 V the insulation test voltage is equal to the partial discharge voltage (VPD), defined as the component qualification test level, where the partial discharge activity is detected, and with a test equipment sensitivity of no less than 1 pC.
+Unless specified in the procurement specification, the minimum insulation test voltage applied shall be 500 V.

+For operating voltages greater than 200 V the insulation test voltage shall be equal to the partial discharge voltage (VPD), defined as the component qualification test level, where the partial discharge activity is detected, and with a test equipment sensitivity of no less than 1 pC.

 Integrated circuits: logic - family-group code: 08-10, 08-20, 08-21, 08-29 to 08-42, and 08-80

 General